i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/bok-wallet/README.md

 > - `@i3m/bok-wallet/dist/cjs/index.node`: for Node.js CJS module
 > - `@i3m/bok-wallet/dist/esm/index.node`: for Node.js ESM module
 >
 > If you are coding TypeScript, types will not be automatically detected when using the specific versions.
-You can easily get the types in by creating a `@i3m/bok-wallet.d.ts` file with just the line:
+You can easily get the types in by creating adding to a types declaration file (`.d.ts`) the following line:
 >
 > ```typescript
-> declare module '@i3m/bok-wallet/dist/cjs/index.node' // use the specific file you were importing
+> declare module '@i3m/bok-wallet/dist/esm/index.browser' // use the specific file you were importing
 > ```

 ## API reference documentation